SIMS (SECONDARY ION MASS SPECTROMETRY)

 - Profiling thickness of insulating films on glass.

 - Determining the extent of crosslinking in polymers.

-i-v curve analysis • ic decapsulation service • Counterfeit Component Authenticity • PCB Cross Section analysis • Parallel Lapping • Energy Dispersive X-Ray Spectroscopy • Focused Ion Beam • optical microscopy failure analysis • Photoemission microscopy failure analysis • Scanning Acoustic Microscopy • IC Scanning Electron Microscope services • IC X-Ray services
+i-v curve analysis • ic decapsulation service • Counterfeit Component Authenticity • Cross Section Analysis • Parallel Lapping • Energy Dispersive X-Ray Spectroscopy • Focused Ion Beam • optical microscopy failure analysis • Photoemission microscopy failure analysis • Scanning Acoustic Microscopy • electron microscope services • IC X-Ray services